CCurl/c4/README.md

 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
-- Many primitives (core words) are built into the compiler, and are not included in the dictionary.
+- Many primitives (core words) are built into the base system, and are not included in the dictionary.
 - These primitves ARE NOT case sensitive (DUP = dup = Dup).
 - User-defined words ARE case sensitive.
 - The dictionary is separated from the CODE.
 - There is no ELSE, only IF/THEN.
 This is consistent with ColorForth.
 - A dictionary entry looks like this: (xt,flags,lexicon,word-len,word(15),null terminator).
 - The maximum length of a word is configurable. (#define NAME_LEN xx)
-- The number of available dictionary entries is configurable. (#define DICT_SZ xxx)
 - To save space, code addresses are 2 bytes, so code space is limited to 16 bits (64kb).
 - All CODE addresses are offsets into the CODE space, not absolute addresses.
 - Memory is organized as follows: (mem-start) [CODE] ..
 [VARIABLES] ..
 [DICTIONARY]